Moesif/moesif-servlet/README.md

 There are multiple ways to run Jersey, as a Java Servlet or embedded with a Java NIO framework like Grizzly.
 This subsection focuses on running Jersey as a Servlet.

-Edit the web.xml file to add your application id that you obtained from your Moesif Account.
+Edit the web.xml file to add your Moesif Application Id that you obtained from your Moesif Account.

 ```xml
   <filter>